luiswirth/bsc-thesis/src/matter.typ

 }
 ```

-We can note here, that the computational complexity of this algorithm, grows extremly fast
+We can note here, that the computational complexity of this algorithm, grows extremely fast
 in the dimension $n$.
 We have a factorial scaling $cal(O)(n!)$ (worse than exponential scaling $cal(O)(e^n)$)
 for splitting the cube into simplicies.
 Given $l$ subdivisions per dimensions, we have